EclipseFdn/entrepreneurialopensource.org/README.md

 # entrepreneurialopensource.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/entrepreneurialopensource.org) on October 14, 2021.

+---

 The [entrepreneurialopensource.org](https://entrepreneurialopensource.org) website is generated with [Hugo](https://gohugo.io/documentation/).

 The Entrepreneurial Open Source Podcast is where leaders and innovators who've made an impact in the open-source community while growing a profitable business, discuss the power and practical value of open source in business and entrepreneurship.